 Please follow the links below for further details on the various aspects of the Honorary Degree process.

 Specific information, such as deadlines and contacts, can be found on the Nomination Form page.

 Duncan Campbell Scott Honorary Degree Subcommittee

-According to the terms of the Policy on Revocation of or Special Statements Concerning an Honorary Degree, a subcommittee has been struck to review the honorary degree granted to Duncan Campbell Scott in 1939.
-Further details can be found on the Subcommittee's information page.
+According to the terms of the Policy on Revocation of or Special Statements Concerning an Honorary Degree, a subcommittee was struck to review the honorary degree granted to Duncan Campbell Scott in 1939.
+On April 18, 2023, the Queen's Senate accepted the recommendation of the subcommittee to issue a Special Statement.
+Further details, and the text of the statement, can be found on the Subcommittee's information page.

 The former Dean of Law, Bill Flanagan, with Honorary Degree recipient Douglas Cardinal at Convocation.